owldance/hootNAS/documentation/sata-hot-plugging.md

 To prevent this, it requires the use of ac-coupling capacitors.
 See calculation of the capacitor value in **7.2.5.3 Common-Mode Transients**.
-Suggested values by e.g. TI for the capacitor is 10nF, see
+Suggested values by e.g. TI for the capacitors is 10nF each, see [SN75LVCP601 datasheet](https://www.ti.com/lit/ds/symlink/sn75lvcp601.pdf?ts=1693568146060)
-[SN75LVCP601 datasheet](https://www.ti.com/lit/ds/symlink/sn75lvcp601.pdf?ts=1693568146060)

 ### Disable Staggered Spin-up (DSS) pin P11